dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 - `T` is `X & B`, where `B` does not derive a future type and `X` is incompatible with await.

-Consider an expression `e` of the form `await e1`.
-A compile-time error occurs if `T` is incompatible with await.
+Consider an expression of the form `await e`.
+A compile-time error occurs if the static type of `e` is incompatible with await.

 A compile-time error occurs if an extension type declares a member whose basename is the basename of an instance member declared by `Object` as